-Students will be assessed on the objectives and outcomes of the syllabus approved by the Board of Studies.
+Students will be assessed on the objectives and outcomes of the syllabus approved by NESA.
 These may include:

-Examinations and written tests Oral Reports

-Practical tasks Photographic Exhibitions

-Written reports and presentations Process Diary
+Practical tasksWritten reports and presentations Oral Reports Photographic Exhibitions Process Diary

 One excursion TBA, to various environments, galleries or exhibitions.
-Cost approximately \$20.00.
+Cost approximately \$40.00.

-- The Curriculum fee pays for consumable items such as printing paper.
+- The Curriculum fee pays for consumable items such as photographic printing paper.

 - Photography Process Diary

 - A3 Display Portfolio

 - Equipment USB 8GB

 - Camera desirable

 - Extra paper available at any stationery store.